Archery at the 2015 European Games – Women's individual: Report

 The Tofiq Bahramov Stadium was the host of the five archery events at the 2015 European Games.

 The Azerbaijani team was forced to make a late change after injury forced Sugrakhanim Mugabilzada to pull out of the Games.
 41-year-old Leila Fazilova was initially announced as her replacement, but Reuters reported on 13 June she had voluntarily decided to withdraw amid claims of nepotism, her husband holding the position of assistant team coach of the Azerbaijani squad.
 Yaylagul Ramazanova was subsequently called up as the team's third member just three days before the beginning of the competition.

 On 18 June, the day before the beginning of the elimination rounds, the Dutch Olympic Committee announced that Shireen-Zoë de Vries was to return to the Netherlands due to from illness and would take no further part in the competition.
-The following day Kosovoan archer Lirije Sahiti also withdrew from the opening elimination round after falling ill.
+The following day Kosovan archer Lirije Sahiti also withdrew from the opening elimination round after falling ill.
 Their respective opponents Miriam Alarcon and Natalia Valeeva were thereby given a bye to the second round.

 Sartori and Tonetta, who had already won gold medals in the women's team event, each progressed to the 1/8 elimination round to face German opposition, with Sartori meeting Richter and Tonetta facing top seed Unruh.
 Valeeva, the third member of the victorious Italian women's team and the winner of the gold medal in the mixed team event, did not progress beyond the 1/16 elimination round, losing to Yuliya Lobzhenidze of Georgia in four sets.